LoginRadius/apidocs/database/apidocs/docs/v2/customer-identity-api/account/account-overview.md

 - [Account APIs related to profile update](#accountapisrelatedtoprofileupdate2)
 - [Account APIs related to delete profile](#accountapisrelatedtodeleteprofile3)

-> **Note:** Account APIs make use of an API secret with **management capabilities**, which are primarily used for backend operations.
-As a result, they do not adhere to some security settings defined in the Admin Console.
+> **Note:** Account APIs use an API secret with **management capabilities**, primarily for backend operations, and may not adhere to certain security settings defined in the Admin Console.

 #### Account APIs for registration

-These sets of APIs are used for creation-related tasks e.g., to create an account in the LoginRadius Admin Console.
-This API bypasses the normal email verification process and manually creates the customer.
-For a successful response, you need to format a JSON request body with all of the mandatory fields.
-Here are some of the common ones you'll encounter:
+These APIs are used to create an end-user account in the LoginRadius Admin Console.
+This API bypasses the standard email verification process and allows for manual customer creation.
+To receive a successful response, you must format a JSON request body with all mandatory fields.
+Here are some common fields you'll encounter:

 - [Account Create](/api/v2/customer-identity-api/account/account-create) - Creates a LoginRadius account in the Cloud Directory with the necessary details provided.
 - [Email Verification token](/api/v2/customer-identity-api/account/get-email-verification-token) - This API Returns an Email Verification token by requesting the Email ID of the particular customer.
 The verification token returned helps in verifying a customer account.